What is the EU Whistleblowing Directive and why is it relevant to the Netherlands?

 In terms of the type of misconduct reported, it took into account any suspicion of abuse impacting public interest.
 Due to the law, the EU Commission named the Netherlands one of only nine member states that already had comprehensive whistleblower protection measures in place prior to the EU Whistleblowing Directive.
 Nevertheless, the Dutch Whistleblowers’ Authority did have some weaknesses and changes were required to comply with the new EU measures.

 In contrast to the EU’s positive statement regarding whistleblower protection in the Netherlands, the OECD labelled the Authority “groundbreaking legislation that nevertheless fails to provide comprehensive protection”, adding that “it is failing to meet expectations due to its limited mandate”.

-Points of criticism include a lack of whistleblower retaliation cases referred to civil courts for resolution, an inability for the Authority to order employers to reinstate or compensate victimised employees and a lack of penalties for employers who punish whistleblowers.
-In addition, employees who have suffered the consequences of speaking up have to seek remedies in court, where they must prove action was taken against them for blowing the whistle.
+Points of criticism included a lack of whistleblower retaliation cases referred to civil courts for resolution, an inability for the Authority to order employers to reinstate or compensate victimised employees and a lack of penalties for employers who punished whistleblowers.
+In addition, employees who suffered the consequences of speaking up had to seek remedies in court, where they had to attempt to prove the action was taken against them for blowing the whistle.

 One prominent Dutch case involves whistleblower Frits Veerman who reported his suspicions of nuclear espionage in the mid-1970s, a move that cost him his job and arguably led to Pakistan developing nuclear weapons.
-Despite an investigation and Veerman’s death last year, the case about his treatment still has not reached a conclusion while key questions remain unanswered.
+Despite an investigation and Veerman’s death in 2021, the case about his treatment still has not reached a conclusion while key questions remain unanswered.

 The Netherlands and the road to transposition (so far)